 Oh my word.
 God bless this woman for writing this: When church hurts.
 I’ve wanted to write this post for a long time, but it took her willingness to write her post to prod me on to write mine.

-People who aren’t highly sensitive don’t begin to understand how exhausting church is for some people.
+People who aren’t highly sensitive don’t begin to understand how exhausting church is for some people, especially highly sensitive children.
 The noise, the bumping, the smells, the navigating, the loudness, the perfume, the demands to be friendly… And if you are a highly sensitive introvert… There is no rest in any way at church.
 It takes me a full day to recover from a church service.
 I’m usually still exhausted the next morning.
 No joke.

 Caroline and I both endure church, each in our own ways.
 Caroline will spend over a third of the service with her hands over her ears, even at a relatively quiet church (compared to what goes on in so many today).
 I take her out for a third of the service, and she finds a way to cope with the rest.
 She does not enjoy church.
 And I really don’t blame her.
 It’s not about worshiping God for her most of the time.
 It’s about coping and waiting for it to end so she can get out of the overwhelming noise and stimulation.

 I sooooooo get what this mom is writing about even though it sounds like the situation is much more difficult with her son.